WebFiori/docs/command-line-interface.md

 Hi Ibrahim
 Warning: Email is not provided.
 ```

-You can notice the statement which was shown by the method [`CLICommand::warning()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#warning).
-It is one of the methods which is used to format the output.
+It can be noticed that the statement which was shown by the method [`CLICommand::warning()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#warning) is pre-formatted.
+It is one of the methods which is used to format the output automatically.

 The next output will be shown when running the command without providing any arguments.